Add and use wired networks settings on your macOS and Windows devices in Microsoft Intune

 As part of your mobile device management (MDM) solution, use this feature to create 802.1x profiles to manage wired networks.
 Then, deploy these wired networks to your devices.

 - Windows 11

 - Windows 10

-- Create a wired network profile that includes the settings that connect to the Contoso wired network.
+- In Intune, create a wired network profile that includes the settings that connect to the Contoso wired network.

 - Assign the profile to a group that includes all users macOS desktop computers.
-For recommendations on using group types, see User groups vs. device groups.
+For recommendations on using group types, go to User groups vs. device groups.

 - On their desktops, users find the Contoso wired network in the list of networks.
 They can then connect to the network, using the authentication method of your choosing.

-This article lists the steps to create a wired network profile.
-It also includes a link that describes the different settings.
+This article lists the steps to create a wired network profile in Intune.
+It also includes links that describe the different settings.

 Create the profile